 - If the target NF is PCF, the request may include the A2X capability as specified in TS 23.256 [80].

 - If the target NF is NWDAF, the request may include Analytics ID(s) (possibly per service), TAI(s), Analytics aggregation capability, Analytics metadata provisioning capability, a Real-Time Communication Indication per Analytics ID, NF Set ID and NF Type of the NF data sources.
 The request may include the S-NSSAI(s), Area(s) of Interest of the Trained ML Model required and NF consumer information when the target is an NWDAF containing MTLF.
-The request includes required FL capability type (i.e. FL server capability, FL client capability, if available) and Time period of interest when the target is an NWDAF containing MTLF with FL capability.
+The request includes required FL capability type (i.e. FL server, FL client, if available) and Time period of interest when the target is an NWDAF containing MTLF with FL capability.
 Details about NWDAF discovery and selection are described in clause 6.3.13 of TS 23.501 [2].

 NOTE 8: Analytics metadata provisioning capability is only applicable when NF service consumer is NWDAF.